awesto/djangoshop-paypal/README.md

-# Stripe Payment Provider Integration for django-shop
+# REST based PayPal Payment Provider Integration for django-shop

-This integrates Stripe for django-shop version 0.3 and above.
+This integration only works for django-shop version 0.3 and above.

 ## Installation